Q&A: Jordan Brooks, soloist for Chetham’s Symphony Orchestra

 Enjoy every moment of your time at Chetham’s.
 Cherish the friendships you have.
 Embrace every musical experience that comes up, and consume as much information you can.
 Remember to not be too hard on yourself and remember to express yourself as confidently as you can as a musician.

 Tell us one musical piece that you would love to play again and why?

 I would love to play the Schoenberg Verklarte Nacht with Chetham’s Symphony Orchestra strings.
 We played it during the last summer music course.
 It was one of the most challenging works for string ensemble and everyone played with passion and commitment.
 The energy in the room was electrical and bought tears to a few audience members.

 Tell us how you’re feeling about your upcoming performance in The Bridgewater Hall?

 I am extremely excited and humbled to perform in The Bridgewater Hall.
 I am also a little bit sad as it will be my last performance at Chets.

 Why did you choose the Korngold violin concerto?

 Korngold’s violin concerto is a piece of music filled a variety of unique aspects.
 It is a concerto that merges the composer’s 20th century Hollywood film music influences with Western Classical music ideas, one of them being a concerto with a fast-slow-fast structure.
 These two ideas combined create a space for endless amounts of expressivity and opens the imagination of the performer and the listeners.
 The Korngold concerto allows me to play to the extremes of my instrument.
 It is the best piece to show who I am as a musician.

-I will be studying at The Royal College of Music with my violin teacher Jan Repko.
+I will be studying at The Royal College of Music.
 There are also a couple of exciting musical projects which I will be part of in UK and in South Africa.